How to Sell Your RV: The Dos and Don’ts of Selling Your RV

 Don’t Overprice or Underprice the RV

 Don’t overprice your RV because you think you’ve successfully hidden defects or damage.
 If you’re honest about its condition, then you can be completely candid when answering questions posed by a prospective buyer.
-On the other hand, don’t undervalue your RV, because it makes buyers question if there are undisclosed defects.
+On the other hand, don’t undervalue your RV.
+Doing so could lead buyers to question if there are undisclosed defects.

 Not sure what your RV is worth?
 Find its true value.